-St. Catherine of Siena here shares a prophetic message that underlines the boundless generosity and providence of God, the giver of all good gifts.
+St. Catherine of Siena here shares a prophetic message that underlines the boundless generosity and providence of God the Father, the giver of all good gifts.
 We, through sin, tragically twist these gifts, designed to be life-giving, so as to make them cruel instruments of death and suffering.
 Original Sin is presented as a poison that spread through the human race.
 Jesus’ act of love & obedience on the cross is shown to be the antidote.

 The eternal Father, indescribably kind and tender, turned his eye to this soul and spoke to her thus:

 ‘O dearest daughter, I have determined to show my mercy and loving kindness to the world, and I choose to provide for mankind all that is good.
 But man, ignorant, turns into a death-giving thing what I gave in order to give him life.
 Not only ignorant, but cruel: cruel to himself.
 But still I go on providing.
 For this reason I want you to know: whatever I give to man, I do it out of my great providence.

 ‘So it was that when, by my providence, I created man, I looked into myself and fell in love with the beauty of the creature I had made – for it had pleased me, in my providence, to create man in my own image and likeness.

 ‘Moreover, I gave man memory, to be able to remember the good things I had done for him and to be able to share in my own power, the power of the eternal Father.